 Operating cycle meaning: The operating cycle is the time required for a company's cash to be put into its operations and then return to the company's cash account.

 Operating cycle example: A manufacturer's operating cycle is amount of time required for the manufacturer's cash to be used to:

-- paying for the raw materials needed in its products
+- pay for the raw materials needed in its products

-- paying for the labor and overhead costs needed to convert the raw materials into products
+- pay for the labor and overhead costs needed to convert the raw materials into products

-- holding the finished products in inventory until they are sold
+- hold the finished products in inventory until they are sold

-- waiting for the customers' cash payments for the products that have been sold
+- wait for the customers' cash payments to be collected

 - the days' sales in inventory (365 days/inventory turnover ratio), plus